Earlier this year, the Friends of Elmhurst Library (FOEL) reviewed a preliminary concept plan for developing the back garden area of the Library.

 The following is a partial material takeoff, showing the approximate quantity of materials required for construction.

 Public Works has been contacted to assess the health of the Pittosporum trees.
-The tree at the eastern end of the garden, in particular, appears to be in decline (loss of bark on lower trunk; dry brown leaves).
+The tree at the eastern end of the garden, in particular, appears to be in decline (loss of bark on the lower trunk; dry brown leaves).

 Chiye has been in touch with several industry contacts to obtain rough estimates, as well as the possibility of piggybacking on other nearby projects to take advantage of volume discounts and efficiency of scale (e.g. EWF, EPDM installation, etc.)